mooch443/trex/docs/parameters_trex.rst

 		- `none`: No normalization at all.
 Values will only be averaged per cell.
 		- `value`: Normalization based in value-space.
 The average of each cell will be divided by the maximum value encountered.
 		- `cell`: The cell sum will be divided by the maximum cell value encountered.
+		- `variance`: Displays the variation within each cell.

 	Normalization used for the heatmaps.
 If `value` is selected, then the maximum of all values encountered will be used to normalize the average of each cell.
 If `cell` is selected, the sum of each cell will be divided by the maximum cell value encountered.

 	.. seealso:: :func:`value`, :func:`cell`,

+.. function:: blob_split_global_shrink_limit(float)

+	**default value:** 0.2

+	The minimum percentage of the minimum in `blob_size_ranges`, that a blob is allowed to be reduced to during splitting.
+If this value is set too low, the program might start recognizing parts of individual as other individual too quickly.

+	.. seealso:: :func:`blob_size_ranges`,

+.. function:: blobs_per_thread(float)

+	**default value:** 150

+	Number of blobs for which properties will be calculated per thread.

+.. function:: gui_heatmap_smooth(double)

+	**default value:** 0

+	Value between 0 and 1, think of as `gui_heatmap_smooth` times video width, indicating the maximum upscaled size of the heatmaps shown in the tracker.
+Makes them prettier.

+.. function:: error_terminate(bool)

+	**default value:** false

+.. function:: exec(path)

+	**default value:** ""

+	This can be set to the path of an additional settings file that is executed after the normal settings file.

 .. function:: midline_stiff_percentage(float)